heberleh/german-subtitles-for-flashcards/README.md

 # Movies and series for flashcards in German
-This repo list movies and series with good match between audio and subtitles in German.
+This repo lists movies and series with good match between audio and subtitles in German.
+It also has a list of bad matches, so to avoid double checking.

-Having the words that we hear written in the subtitle is an important aspect for creating flashcards with tools like Migaku and sub2str.
+Having the words that we hear matching what is written in the subtitles is an important aspect for creating flashcards with tools like Migaku and sub2str.

 Feel free to contribute.